Intel® Embedded Media and Graphics Driver (Intel® EMGD) FAQ

 1. What is multi-graphics processing unit (multi-GPU) multi-monitor support?

 Multi-GPU multi-monitor support is defined as allowing the GPU integrated into Intel’s embedded chipset to concurrently function with a discrete GPU solution provided most commonly on an external PCI-Express* graphics card.
 This allows for generation of unique display timings on greater than two panels or monitors simultaneously.

-2. How do I get integrated LVDS to display on my system?
+2. How do I get integrated low-voltage differential signaling (LVDS) to display on my system?

 First, choose an embedded Intel® chipset with an integrated LVDS controller.
-Integrated LVDS ports are available on the following embedded chipsets and/or system-on-a-chip (SoC), and are supported with Intel® Embedded Media and Graphics Driver (Intel® EMGD):
+Integrated LVDS ports are available on the following embedded chipsets and systems-on-a-chip (SoCs), and are supported with Intel® Embedded Media and Graphics Driver (Intel® EMGD):

 Second, follow the instructions in the user guide for the appropriate platform to enable this display by properly setting the “PortOrder” to include the value for LVDS port.
 Based on your settings, LVDS display can be either primary display or secondary.

 The Configuration EDitor (CED) also allows you to easily select and configure the integrated LVDS ports on the embedded Intel chipsets.
 Please refer to the help in CED for details.